SilasPDJ/desafio-de-codigo-PWC-2023/README.md

 # desafio-de-codigo-PWC-2023
-This repository contains solutions for various 05 specific code challenges for PWC recruitment.
+This repository contains solutions for 05 specific code challenges from PWC recruitment.

 Each challenge is implemented by a public method within the `Desafios` class.